theaayushgautam/Loan_Status_Prediction/README.md

 Used StandardScaler to bring all numerical features (e.g., income, loan amount) to the same scale.
 Feature scaling was essential for models like Logistic Regression and SVC that rely on distances for calculations.

+2. Feature Encoding
+To use categorical data in machine learning models, the categorical features were converted into numeric features using Label Encoding.
+Each category was replaced with a corresponding numeric value.
+For example:

+"Yes" → 1, "No" → 0
+"Male" → 1, "Female" → 0
+"Urban", "Semi-Urban", "Rural" → 2, 1, 0

-2. K-Fold Cross Validation:
+3. K-Fold Cross Validation:

 What was done:
 Applied 5-Fold Cross-Validation using cross_val_score to evaluate model performance.
 Cross-validation ensures the model generalizes well and avoids overfitting.

-3. Hyperparameter Tuning:
+4. Hyperparameter Tuning:

 What was done:
 Tuned parameters for models using RandomizedSearchCV to optimize model performance.